Canon 1D X vs 1D Mark II N

 Review summary: Canon 1D X vs 1D Mark II N

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X or the Canon 1D Mark II N – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.